picklepete/pyicloud/README.rst

 Find My Friends
 ==============

-Once you have successfully authenticated, you can find your friends' locations!
+The Find My Friends service lets you locate the friends you are following using the 'Find My' (FKA 'Find My Friends') app.

 Locations
 ********

 Returns the your friends' last known locations.
-You must install and initialize the Find My Friends app on an iOS device, signing in with your credentials.
-In addition, your friends must be sharing their location with your account using the Find My Friends app.
+You must install and initialize the 'Find My' (FKA 'Find My Friends') app on an iOS device, signing in with your credentials.
+In addition, your friends must be sharing their location with your account.

 >>> api.friends.locations